Advertisment

 A fresh Low Pressure Area has formed over Gangetic West Bengal and Jharkhand due to cyclonic circulation.
 This is expected to cause heavy rainfall in Odisha and surrounding regions.
 IMD's Mrutyunjay Mohapatra forecasts significant rain but low flood risk.

-Waterlogging after heavy rainfall in Bhubaneswar
+Waterlogging after heavy rainfall

 Under the influence of the cyclonic circulation over Gangetic West Bengal and adjoining Bangladesh, a fresh Low Pressure Area has been formed over Gangetic West Bengal and adjoining Jharkhand.
 As per latest reports, the fresh cyclonic circulation is very likely to trigger heavy to very heavy rainfall in Odisha.